zzyAnna/RAGEN/README.md

 <p align="center" style="font-size: 18px;">
   <strong>RAGEN</strong> is the first reproduction of the <strong>DeepSeek-R1(-Zero)</strong> methods for <em>training agentic models</em>.<br>
-  We strongly believe in the future of RL + LLM + Agents.
-The release is a minimally viable leap forward.
+  <em>We strongly believe in the future of RL + LLM + Agents.
+The release is a minimally viable leap forward.</em>
 </p>